 There are several good all-grain homebrewing kits on the market, most of which are a good deal when compared with purchasing the equipment and ingredients separately.

-I started homebrewing with this kit from My Brewery and continued using the fermenter and other articles in the kit to make half a dozen more batches before upgrading to a slightly larger setup.
+I started homebrewing with a kit like this one and continued using the fermenter and other articles in the kit to make half a dozen more batches before upgrading to a slightly larger setup.